johnryan465/johnryan465.github.io/_pages/about.md

 author_profile: true
 ---

-_Solaire.ie_ is a Data Science / Machine Learning consultancy and development blog.
+_Solaire.ie_ is a website where I detail some of my projects, mostly maths and technology particularly the intersection of the two.